Zoo of Correlation Inequalities in Holography and Beyond: Introduction

 In this work, we investigate this structure by analyzing a family of inequalities involving classical and quantum correlations in holography and their boundary versions.
 In Section \ref{Section 2}, the definitions of several correlation measures are given both on the boundary and in the bulk.
 We also give definitions of correlation inequalities here.
-In Section \ref{sec:assump-tech}, we provide all the technical tools required to provide rigorous geometric proofs involving the EWCS.
+In Section \ref{sec:assump-tech}, we list our assumptions, introduce some of the technical tools required for proofs, and discuss some topological properties of the EWCS.
 In Section \ref{Section 3}, we study monotonicity for both correlation types, and in Section \ref{Section 4}, we establish their monogamy and polygamy properties.
 In Section \ref{Section 5}, we further examine the strong superadditivity of holographic classical correlation, which is conjectured to be dual to distillable entanglement, using geometric arguments and Haar random analysis.
 In Section \ref{Section 6}, motivated from a holographic duality, we map the bulk quantities to boundary ones again by replacing the EWCS with a half of the reflected entropy, defining so-called reflected measures --- analytic and computationally efficient proxies for classical and quantum correlations.
 We examine their properties like monotonicity and monogamy with various few-qubit counterexamples.
+See Tables~\ref{tab:cc_ineq} and \ref{tab:qd_ineq} for a summary of the results.
+Due to the lengths of proofs, we only provide sketches of each in the main body and relegate the complete proofs to the Appendices~\ref{app:code}-\ref{SSA formal proof}.
+See Appendix~\ref{s: summary of notation} for a summary of notations used throughout.